 Weather in the Mountain States can be unpredictable.
-OK, maybe that is downplaying it.
+Okay, maybe that is downplaying it.
 Let’s call it what it is: weather whiplash.
 We wear layers to deal with this weather, and we can apply layers of plants and layers of interest to our gardens.

 Here’s a quick run through of the things that need our attention this time of year.